Redskins Rule

-The Redskins Rule is an observed longstanding coincidence between the National Football League (NFL) game results of the Washington Redskins, now known as the Washington Commanders, and the results of subsequent United States presidential elections.
+The Redskins Rule was an observed longstanding coincidence between the National Football League (NFL) game results of the Washington Redskins, now known as the Washington Commanders, and the results of subsequent United States presidential elections.
 Briefly stated, when Washington won its last home game prior to the presidential election, the party of the prior popular vote winning party won the presidency; when Washington lost, the opposition party won.
 This coincidence was noted by many sports and political commentators, and held true for the first eighteen elections after the franchise first moved to Washington in 1937.
-The rule was first broken in 2012 and has since held true only once.
+The rule was first broken in 2012, and then again in 2016 and 2024.

 History

 The Washington Commanders, formerly known as the Washington Redskins, are an American football team belonging to the National Football League (NFL).
 The rule, named the Redskins Rule, stated that if they won their last home game before the election, the incumbent party would win and that if they lost, the challenging party would win.
 The rule was first noticed prior to the 2000 election by Steve Hirdt, executive vice president of the Elias Sports Bureau.
 That year, the Redskins would begin what would become a four-game losing streak with retrospect to the rule when they lost to the Tennessee Titans.
 George W. Bush defeated Al Gore in the Electoral College, but lost the popular vote.
 This would cause problems for the original version of the rule after the 2004 election.

 In the 2004 election, the Redskins lost their last home game before the presidential election, indicating that the incumbent should have lost.
 However, President George W. Bush (the incumbent) went on to defeat John Kerry.
 Hirdt modified the rule by stating when the winner of the popular vote fails to win the election, the impact of the team's game on the subsequent election gets flipped.

 This changed the rule to be based on the year’s electoral vote outcome and the prior popular vote outcome, as if Washington wins and the party that won the prior popular vote wins the year’s electoral vote, the rule would be upheld, as it would if both lost.
 In the election in 2000, Gore won the popular vote while Bush won the electoral vote, and thereby the revised Redskins Rule was upheld for the 2004 election.
 In the 2008 election, the Redskins lost to the Pittsburgh Steelers, predicting a win for U.S. Senator from Illinois Barack Obama over U.S. Senator from Arizona John McCain, because Bush won the popular vote in the previous election.